-(ii) There are cases that the museum has made clear choice on both the what and the how of learning, and the designers need to quickly and effectively understand the concepts involved, in order to specify in detail the relevant solutions.
+i) there are cases that the museum knows what will be presented but has not decided on how it will be presented, and ii) there are cases that the museum has made clear choice on both the what and the how of learning, and the designers need to quickly and effectively understand the concepts involved, in order to specify in detail the relevant solutions.

-Educational theories often follow specific philosophical and/or epistemological schools of thought, and they set trends for the educational systems.
-These are distinguished from learning theories, since the latter are more specified descriptions and predictions of the learning processes within certain educational systems.
+Educational theories often follow specific philosophical and / or epistemological schools of thought, and they set trends for the educational systems.
+We distinguish them from learning theories, since the latter are more specified descriptions and predictions of the learning processes within certain educational systems.
 It is beyond the scope of the present work to elaborate further on issues of educational and learning theory.
-Here the main point is that all educational theories have a core epistemology they follow, thus shaping the different educational goals.
-Table 3 lists some of the major educational theories and their relation to epistemology, and specific educational goals.
+Here the main point worth noting is that all educational theories have a core epistemology they follow, thus shaping the different educational goals.
+Table 3 lists some of the major educational theories and their relation to epistemology, as well as specific educational goals.